 For decades they’ve vomited millions into advertising campaigns the world over, developing for themselves a celebrity status among adult education products and wealthy business travelers everywhere.

 Conversely, Rosetta Stone is also the punching bag of the language learning software world and seems almost universally despised by veteran language learners and language educators alike.

 I think we all just love to hate Rosetta.
 I’d say that this is an unfair treatment of a product – many of us just hate it because it’s famous.
 However, I’ve used it myself, both as a learner and an educator, and I can straight up tell you that the most valuable thing I think you’ll get from your purchase is a really sturdy yellow box you can keep office supplies in.

-Both Babbel and Rosetta Stone are what I would refer to as a “primary language resources”.
+Both Babbel and Rosetta Stone are what I would refer to as a “primary language resource”.
 This means that they cover 3 or 4 out of what I consider the primary language learning aspects to be; reading, writing, speaking and listening.

 So, what are the pros and cons of Rosetta?

 - Covers wide selection of learning needs.
 (Primary resource).
 Units on listening, reading, writing and speaking.

 - It now comes with a mobile app to accompany subscriptions.

 - Classroom modules are available that include networking software.
 This allows custom course creation and educator monitoring of individual user progress.

 - Seriously, it’s a really nice box.